Our Attorneys

 Subsequently, he worked at a premier plaintiff’s employment firm, successfully representing employees in federal discrimination, whistleblower, and unpaid wage claims.
 He has also worked in the New York and Philadelphia regional offices of the U.S. Department of Labor.

-Isaac is a member of the Georgia and New York State Bars.
 He received his BA in Economics in 2011 from City University of New York (CUNY) Queens College, and his JD in 2014 from New York University School of Law, where he served as staff editor for the school’s Moot Court Board.